asinghamgoodwin/Graphing-SDH-and-COVID-19/Modeling-code.md

 <details>

-<summary>State transition code (I collaped this because it is very
+<summary>State transition code (I collapsed this because it is very
 long)</summary>

 ``` r